Thyroid cancer accounts for around 1% of new malignancies in the UK each year.

 There are approximately 3,900 diagnoses of thyroid cancer in the UK each year.

 It is more common in women who make up 70-75% of new diagnoses.
 Overall it is the 20th most common cancer in the UK.

 Yearly figures show that over the past decades there has been a gradual increase in cases in both men and women.

 Papillary and follicular are the most common types of thyroid cancer.

 We can broadly divide the types of thyroid cancer into:

-Papillary is by far the most common thyroid cancer, accounting for around 70% of all thyroid cancers, whilst follicular accounts for 10-20%.
+Papillary is by far the most common type of thyroid cancer, accounting for around 70% of cases, whilst follicular accounts for 10-20%.
 Together, papillary and follicular cancers may be referred to as differentiated thyroid cancer.

 Anaplastic cancer is far rarer accounting for around 2% of all thyroid tumours.
 They have a far graver prognosis developing rapidly with aggressive local spread.
 Median survival is just 3-8 months.

 These are neuroendocrine tumours originating from parafollicular C cells.
-In 75% of cases they are sporadic but in the remaining 25% there is an association with MEN type 2 and mutation of the RET proto-oncogene.
+In 75% of cases, they are sporadic but the remaining 25% are associated with MEN type 2 and mutation of the RET proto-oncogene.